bparanj/coding-skill/_posts/2020-01-30-technical-phone-screen-tips.md

 ## Internet Connection

-Make sure you have a good Internet connection and a phone connection.
-You want to make sure you have a back up as well.
+Make sure you have a good Internet and a phone connection.
+Make sure you have a back up as well.
 So maybe the land line fails and you have a cell phone as a back up or vice verse.
-You also want to make sure the Internet connection is solid.
-The last thing you want during your interview is to have your Internet connection cutting in and out while you're trying to do a programming exercise.
+Make sure the Internet connection is good.
+You don't want your Internet connection cutting in and out while you're trying to do a programming exercise.

 ## Test Your Setup

-So it'd be great if you could have that wired and it'd be great if you could test it during the same time-frame as you're going to have your interview.
-You'll also want to make sure you already have your Google Hang-out and your Skype Account set up, to make sure that when you first fire up Skype, it doesn't do the update.
+So it'd be great if you could have that wired and test it during the same time-frame as you're going to have your interview.
+You'll also want to make sure you already have your Google Hang-out and your Skype Account set up, to make sure that when you first fire up Skype, it doesn't  update.
 So make sure it's already up and running before your interview starts.

-And then all the required tools, your Skype, your Internet connection, you phone connection has to be tested before the interview.
+All the required tools, your Skype, your Internet connection, you phone connection has to be tested before the interview.
 Grab a friend who is somewhere else.
-Both of you and set up Skype and try to mimic the exact phone interviews setting, to find out, well oh, the Internet isn't actually very good in the office this time of day, or things like that.
+Both of you can set up Skype and try to mimic the exact phone interview setting, to find out if the Internet is good in the office this time of day or not.

 ## How to Carry Yourself